-Ozmoo is a Z-code interpreter for the Commodore 64, 128 and Plus/4.
+Ozmoo is a Z-code interpreter for the Commodore 64, 128, Plus/4 and the MEGA65.
 It was written by Johan Berntsson and Fredrik Ramsberg, and released in 2018 under the GPL 2.0 license, meaning it can be included with games which are given away or sold.
 Ozmoo supports Z-code versions 3, 4, 5 and 8.
 You can use this page to build the interpreter and bundle it with a game.
 There is more information on the project homepage on GitHub.

 Ozmoo was designed to be bundled with a game, much in the same way as the original Infocom interpreters.
 To do this, you run a Ruby script called make.rb which is included in the Ozmoo distribution.
 It assembles the interpreter, taking into account the Z-code version and the options specified when calling make.rb, adds as much as possible of the Z-code file, compresses the result and stores it as a file on a disk image.
 It then stores all the parts of the story that the game may need to load during gameplay in raw sectors on the disk.

 Ozmoo can be downloaded and used to build games on Windows, Linux and Mac OS X. As an alternative, we have set up this page where you can build games online.
 It doesn't support all the possibilities which Ozmoo offers, but enough to get started.
 Options which are currently not supported on this page include user-supplied custom fonts, custom key-mappings, virtual memory preloading optimization and sound effects (sound is only supported for MEGA65, and not at all when building a game in Ozmoo Online).